Mathematics - Intent and implementation statement

-At Bowerhill, we foster positive ‘can do’ attitudes.
-We believe all children can achieve in mathematics, and teach for secure and deep understanding of mathematical concepts.
+At Bowerhill, we foster positive 'can do' attitudes.
+We believe all children can achieve in mathematics, and are taught for a secure and deep understanding of mathematical concepts.
 This is captured in our motto and embedded in our school aims.
-Success in overcoming challenges and problems builds resilience and curiosity.
+Success in overcoming challenges and problems allows our children to build resilience and curiosity.
 We use mistakes and misconceptions as an essential part of learning and provide challenge through rich and sophisticated problems before attempting new content.

 We aim for all pupils to:

 - Become fluent in the fundamentals of mathematics so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - Reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.

 - Solve problems by applying their mathematics to a variety of problems with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios.

 - Have an appreciation of number and number operations, which enables mental calculations and written procedures to be performed efficiently, fluently, and accurately.